 Indiana Republican Governor Mitch Daniels said Democratic “extremism” promotes a “pro-poverty policy” by hindering U.S. energy development, blocking the Keystone XL pipeline and backing costly environmental regulations.

-Republican Governor Mitch Daniels of Indiana said his party’s presidential candidates must get specific on how they would reduce the federal budget deficit, suggesting that has to include tax increases.
+Republican Governor Mitch Daniels of Indiana said in an interview on Bloomberg Television’s “Political Capital with Al Hunt,” airing this weekend, that his party’s presidential candidates must get specific on how they would reduce the federal budget deficit, suggesting that has to include tax increases.